What is the claims process?

-- provide a personalised, professional, supportive and sympathetic service, right from first notification
+- provide a personalised, professional, supportive and sympathetic service, right from the start;

-- look for ways to help you get back into work
+- look for ways to help you get back into work, and

-- make sure you get the best and most appropriate advice and treatment
+- make sure you get the best and most appropriate support and treatment.

 We’re keen to make you feel as comfortable as possible and let you submit a claim with the minimum amount of stress, which is why we offer a tele-claims service.